-Parking tickets issued by the local authority
+Parking tickets issued by the local council

-If you don't follow the parking rules, you may receive a penalty charge from a parking attendant which is a civil matter, not a criminal offence.
+Many local councils employ parking attendants to enforce parking rules.
+If you don't follow the rules, a parking attendant can give you a fine called a 'penalty charge notice'.
+This is a civil matter, not a criminal offence.

-Receiving a penalty charge
+Receiving a penalty charge notice

 The penalty charge notice will say that you have 28 days to pay the charge.

-If you don't agree that you parked illegally, you can appeal to the local authority.
-The penalty charge notice will tell you how to appeal and the time limits.
-You might want to appeal because:
+If you don't agree that you parked illegally, you can appeal against the penalty charge notice to the local council.
+The notice will tell you how to appeal and by when.